-Safety and efficiency are the highest yet most basic goals
+Prioritizing safety and efficiency are the highest yet most basic cycling skills to master

 When you start getting serious, it’s time to commit to proper cycling shoes and a pair of clipless pedals.
 These take getting used to, especially the twisting outward motion to disengage pedal retention.
 Also, there is the timing of when to lift your leg as you start, and when to unclip and get off the saddle before you dismount.
 I consider this the most important skill that most beginners take for granted.
 Unfortunately, it is also the one that may cause the most unavoidable accidents and injuries.

 Get some practice: Spend some time getting used to your clipless pedal system and shoes by practicing mounts and dismounts.
 Don’t just head out there without having enough time and confidence.
 Learn in a safe environment before you hit the streets.

 The second skill is something you build up with experience and it automatically increases simply with vigilance.
 Cycling isn’t the safest sport because we share our activity area with other cyclists, motorists and the occasional errant pedestrian.
 You are traveling faster than you can run on a machine that weighs 20 percent or less your body weight and in an environment where other vehicles are heavier and faster than you.
 Keep an eye out for potential dangers and be ready to react.
 If you need more tips, I’ve written a mini survival guide on how to survive on our streets.

 Pedaling and balance

 Pedaling seems easy, especially when you look at people on exercise bikes, but not when the supports or training wheels come off.
 I still see some experienced cyclists and veterans who slightly weave and zigzag on the road, unable to pedal in a straight line.
 If you want to be efficient and maximize your effort, learn to pedal smoothly and straight.
 Learn more about this from my old article on how to pedal like a pro.